mozram/usb-notify/README.md

 ## Building
 You will need libudev and libnotify for this application to build.

+`aplay` is needed in the system to play audio.

 ## Usage
 ### systemd
 Since it depends on user session to send notification, setup the service as a user: